The Top 10 Most Timeless Interior Finishes

 The Best Feature Wall Ideas & Colours

-THE ALL WHITE HOME
+THE ALL-WHITE HOME

-WHITE CABINETS.
-Heck yes, always timeless
+WHITE CABINETS: Heck yes, always timeless (here are the best whites).

 WHITE WALLS.
 When it comes to walls, I’m less fussy about trends.
 Because of EVERYTHING mentioned on this page, paint is the least expensive update you can make to a home.
-So, should your white walls no longer be your cup of tea, and you’ve allowed some flexibility with the previous finishes, you can freshen things up with a new colour.
+So, should your white walls no longer be your cup of tea, and you’ve allowed some flexibility with the previous finishes, you can freshen things up with a new color.

 Benjamin Moore’s 8 Best White Paint Colours